4Culture Grants + Calls

 Selection Process

 The panel’s award recommendations are then sent to the Heritage Advisory Committee for review, and then onto 4Culture’s Board for final approval.
-The entire process, from application deadline to final award notification, takes approximately two months.
+The entire process, from application deadline to final award notification, takes approximately four months.

 Contracts and Payment

-If we select your organization for funding, your grant manager will work with you to create a contract outlining a Scope of Service and Public Benefit.
+If we select your organization for funding, your 4Culture grant manager will work with you to create a contract outlining a Scope of Service and Public Benefit.
 Organizations that receive Sustained Support funding are paid upon completion of one or more of the Public Benefit activities described in their grant contract.

 Requirements and Appeals